stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 --a Hartro episode.
-So-- __[beep breath]__ So we've got, um, [__BEN:__ There we go.]
-Hartro is sort of like, what is it, 63277482, Trexel is 362884, and David-- So basically, um, my conception of it is the IDs are sort of, to a certain extent, first come, first serve.
-And also linked to the sort of, um, uh, hierarchical-- What would the word be?
+So-- __[deep breath]__ So we've got [__BEN:__ There we go.]
+Hartro is sort of, like, what is it, 63277482, Trexel is 362884, and David-- So basically, my conception of it is the IDs are sort of, to a certain extent, first come, first serve.
+And also linked to the, sort of, hierarchical-- What would the word be?
 Like, lineage-based system--

 #### BEN